skipperkongen/banko/README.md

 # Banko

-A small pure Python library for generating random Banko-plader (Danish), also known as Bingo plates in the UK.
+A small pure Python library for randomly generating Banko-plader (Danish), also known as Bingo plates in the UK.

 Dependencies: